JackHeinrich/JackHeinrich/README.md

 I just finished developing my first web app RespawnRecord! (https://respawnrecordv2-frontend.onrender.com/)

+(It may take a while to load because I can only afford free hosting 😔

 It's a web app similar to Letterboxxed but for tracking games you, and others have played.

 It uses Next.js and React frameworks for the frontend and the backend is an Express API.